gonplaza/Gonzalo_Plaza_VC_Portfolio/README.md

 # Gonzalo_Plaza_VC_Portfolio
 This project aims to create an agent-based model trained using deep reinforcement learning to find the optimal number of startups in a venture capital portfolio.
+When running any of the files (ABM.py, ABM_lower_min_investment.py or ABM_no_analysts.py) please make sure that the SSTD3.py and Sub_Industry_Correlation_Matrix.xlsx are in the same folder, and that the libraries torch and numpy are downloaded in your system.
+The results (3 separate files) and the .pth files (4 separate files) with the network parameters will be created in the same folder once the simulation is run.